Phytolith: Pathogenic stress on phytolith formation

 Silica is not considered an essential nutrient for plants such as nitrogen or phosphorus.
 However, silica-aided phytoliths can help a plant be more resilient against biotic and abiotic stressors.
 Silica is bioactive, meaning it is able to change the expression of certain plant genes to jumpstart a defensive response against these stressors.
 In terms of fungal infections, the deposition of silica has been shown to create a physical barrier between invading fungi and the plant.
 Some factors however can have very damaging effects on the plant and limit or alter phytolith production.

 In 2009, researchers at the Rock Springs Agricultural Experiment Station at The Pennsylvania State University investigated the effects of pathogenic viruses on phytolith production in Cucurbita pepo var.
 Texana.
 The plants that were affected by either mosaic virus (carried by aphids) or bacterial wilt disease (carried by cucumber beetles) were infected on their own to replicate natural conditions and all plants were grouped into three categories: healthy plants sprayed to prevent insect herbivory, plants infected with mosaic disease, and plants infected with bacterial wilt disease.

 Analysis after harvest yielded 1,072 phytoliths from forty-five plants.
 Plants affected by mosaic disease experienced a decrease in phytolith size.
 This is because the virus constricts overall plant growth and therefore phytolith growth as well.
 Contrastingly, plants affected with bacterial wilt disease resulted in much larger phytoliths but they were abnormally shaped.
 This could be due to the bacteria causing constriction of the hypodermal cells, causing an influx of silica deposits.

 Patterns of phytolith production

-Because identification of phytoliths is based on morphology, it is important to note taxonomical differences in phytolith production.
+Because identification of phytoliths is based on morphology, taxonomical differences in phytolith production are important.

 Families with high phytolith production; family and genus-specific phytolith morphology is common: